ammario/OpenStack-PHP/README.md

 Currently, only Identity and Object Storage is implemented.
 I plan on implementing Compute next.

-Including this library into your application is as simple as
+Adding this library into your application is as simple as
 ```php
 require_once("OpenStack.php");
 ```